 Those who benefit from a doctor supervised vision therapy program generally have:

 Visual conditions like eye-tracking, eye-focusing, eye-teaming and visual perceptual delays interfere with a person’s ability to learn.
 Vision is vital to learning as the majority of the information we gather in the classroom is visual.
 It is important for children who are performing poorly in school, have special needs or have developmental delays to be assessed by a doctor who specializes in vision therapy.
 Our 2-3 hour long assessment goes beyond a routine eye exam and will test visual tasks such as eye tracking, focusing and teaming as well as visual motor skills and visual perception.
 If needed vision therapy helps improve muscle coordination and control, improving development, the ability to learn and quality of life.
 Undiagnosed vision disorders can cause difficulty performing tasks in school such as reading or copying from the board.
 Children with learning related visual issues can have reduced reading speed or comprehension, skip words or lines when reading, have difficulty with spelling, or have frequent letter reversals.
 Other children may not complain of symptoms at all if they have learned to avoid visual tasks that cause discomfort.

-Traumatic Brain Injuries: Patients who have experienced concussions, stroke or have been in motor vehicle accidents often experience a variety of symptoms including light sensitivity, balance issues, dizziness, double vision and/or visual memory problems.
+Patients who have experienced concussions, stroke or have been in motor vehicle accidents often experience a variety of symptoms including light sensitivity, balance issues, dizziness, double vision and/or visual memory problems.
 Glasses containing tints, prisms or special lenses, or an individualized vision therapy program can reduce or eliminate symptoms such as headaches, dizziness, blur and balance issues.
 The changes from a vision therapy program can provide lifelong change in overall comfort and quality of life.

 In order for any therapy to be effective it must be ongoing.
-Vision therapy typically involves weekly in-office sessions ranging from 30-60 minutes duration.
+Vision therapy typically involves weekly in-office sessions that are typically 40 minutes in duration.
 Patients are given therapeutic exercises to be done at home on a daily basis.
 Effective vision therapy programs vary in length depending on the complexity of the patient’s diagnosis.

-How is a vision therapy eye examination different from a standard exam?
+How is a Vision Therapy eye examination different from a standard examination?

 A vision therapy eye exam is designed to identify visual skills deficits in patients who despite having 20/20 vision, have difficulty with eye teaming, eye focusing and eye tracking or other visual skills.
 A routine examination is typically 15-20 minutes in length and focuses on good eye-sight which as well as looking for diseases that affect the eyes.
 Our visual skills assessments are ideal for clients of all ages.
 Our assessment is more comprehensive than a routine eye exam and involves many visual tests that would not be performed during a routine exam.
 Our assessment is 2-3 hours long and is spread over two appointments.
 We use the information collected during our session to determine treatment options, guide our Vision Therapy programs, and to monitor for progress.
-Some of the Vision Therapy evaluations offered at Vision By Design Optometry are as follows:
+Some of the testing included in our assessment at Vision By Design Optometry are as follows:

 Visual Perceptual Evaluation

 Visual information is gathered by the eyes however, the brain has to process this information.
 This evaluation assesses how the brain interprets visual information.
 A visual perceptual examination tests for skills such as Visual Discrimination, Visual Memory and Visual Closure among others.
 A visual perceptual evaluation can be performed with clients starting at age 5.

 Binocular Vision and Accommodative Evaluation